loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 }
 ```

-## 2.Queue:
+## 2. Queue:
 Queue is similar to Stack.
 The only difference is that Queue uses the FIFO principle (First In First Out).
-In other words, when you queue for bus, the first in the queue will always board first.<br>
+In other words, when you queue for bus, the first in the queue will always board first.

-Queue has following methods:<br>
+Queue has following methods:

 * enqueue: enter queue, add an element at the end
 * dequeue: leave queue, remove the front element and return it